Write unit test in Python

 unittest.main()

-We have created the structure of our test class.
-Before adding the implementation to each test method let’s try to execute the tests to see what happens.
+You have created the structure of the test class.
+Before adding the implementation to each unit test class method let’s try to execute the tests to see what happens.

 $ python test_user.py